Protocol Implementation Guide

 34

-package com.trustweave.credential.yourprotocol.exchange
+package org.trustweave.credential.yourprotocol.exchange

-import com.trustweave.credential.exchange.*
+import org.trustweave.credential.exchange.*

 class YourProtocolExchangeProtocol(